muqeetmohd/StudentPerformancePrediction-ML/README.md

 affect the marks of students.

 A few visual aids like graphs and confusion matrix have been created, to show the results.
+Also additional heatmaps and other charts have been added to further demonstrate how data modelling and engineering works.